siddiq22/AirBnbLA/README.md

 Create interactive Treemap and Sunburst charts to show hierarchical relationships in the data.

 ### 📂 Data Source
-The dataset used in this project is sourced from Inside Airbnb, which provides publicly available Airbnb listing data for various cities worldwide.
+The dataset used in this project is sourced from [Inside Airbnb](http://insideairbnb.com/),, which provides publicly available Airbnb listing data for various cities worldwide.
 The data includes details such as price, room type, availability, number of reviews, neighborhood information, and host details.

 ### 📊 Data & Methodology
 Dataset: Airbnb listings dataset with features like price, room type, availability, reviews, and neighborhood details.